glemiere/driftlock/assets/validators/step.md

 ## Mission

 Approve only when the executor result is:
-- scoped strictly to `allowedFiles`,
+- scoped to the step intent (no excluded or unrelated files),
 - structurally consistent (patch ↔ filesWritten ↔ filesTouched),
 - correctly implements the step intent (apply mode),
 - does not undo the step (fix_regression),